Image

 In the New Variety section, fill out the following fields:

-• Resize Current Image: if you select this option the fields shown in the figure above will appear.
+• Resize Current Image: If you select this option the fields shown in the figure above will appear.
 This option will create the Variety based on the dimension you select in the Constrain by field.

-• Width: the image variety is created with the specified width.
+• Width: The image variety is created with the specified width.
 The image will be either stretched or compressed to match the width specified – so for example, if the image is 100 pixels wide and you select to constrain to a width of 200 pixels, the image will be stretched to create the variety and will be twice its original width.
 The height will also be doubled to retain the aspect ratio.
 If your image is 100 pixels wide and you select to constrain to a width of 50 pixels, the image will be compressed to create the variety and will be half its original width.
 The height will be also be halved to retain the aspect ratio.

-• Height: the image variety is created with the specified height, and will be either stretched or compressed accordingly.
+• Height: The image variety is created with the specified height, and will be either stretched or compressed accordingly.
 The width will be constrained in the same manner to maintain the aspect ratio.

-• Both: the image variety is created so that the largest dimension of the image is constrained by the dimension specified.
+• Both: The image variety is created so that the largest dimension of the image is constrained by the dimension specified.
 For example, entering a value of 100 pixels will ensure that neither dimension of the image is greater than 100 pixels.
 So if the original height was 400 pixels and the width was 200 pixels, the height would become 100 pixels and the width 50 pixels.
 Note that the smaller dimension is constrained with the same aspect ratio as the larger dimension.

-• Neither: the image variety is created with the specified width and height.
+• Neither: The image variety is created with the specified width and height.
 Note that the aspect ratio is not preserved in this case.

 You would choose this option if you had an alternate image to upload for the Variety.
 To upload a new file, click on the Browse button - the File Upload pop-up will appear.
 Locate the file that you want to use, left click on it and click on the Open button.
 The path of the file that you have selected will appear in the Upload File field.

-Once you have filled out the required fields, click Commit.
+Once you have filled out the required fields, click Save.
 A new Variety asset will be added under the Image in the Asset Map.
 A new section called Current Varieties will also appear on the Varieties screen.

 Current Varieties